 How to File a VA Claim for Secondary Service Connection

-Prior to receiving VA disability benefits, veterans must establish service connection.
-Generally speaking, service connection is an acknowledgment that your current condition is either caused or aggravated by your time in service.
+Before VA grants disability benefits, veterans must establish service connection.
+Service connection is the acknowledgment that your current disabling condition was either caused or aggravated by your time in service.

 What is a Secondary Service-Connected Condition?

-A secondary service-connected condition is one that resulted from a separate condition that is already service-connected.
-For example, a veteran is service-connected for a knee condition and later develops arthritis in that knee.
-Here, the veteran’s arthritis may warrant secondary service connection if it is the result of their service-connected knee condition.
+For example, say a veteran is service-connected for a knee condition and later develops arthritis in that knee.
+Here, the veteran’s arthritis may warrant secondary service connection if it was caused by the service-connected knee condition.

 Common Secondary Service-Connected Conditions